ajaydabe/High-Availability-Web-Architecture-with-Load-Balancing-Domain-Routing/CloudWatch-Alarm.md

 Follow the above steps to create Alarm to

-  To trigger auto scaling policy when CPU Utilization of apache-server is equal to or below 60 %
+  To trigger auto scaling policy when CPU Utilization of apache-server is equal to or below 60 % (Create SNS topic in this for CloudWatch_Alarms_below_60% CPU Utilization)

-  To trigger auto scaling policy when CPU Utilization of nginx-server goes above or equal to 80 %
+  To trigger auto scaling policy when CPU Utilization of nginx-server goes above or equal to 80 % (use "CloudWatch_Alarms_above_80" SNS topic)

-  To trigger auto scaling policy when CPU Utilization of nginx-server is equal to or below 60 %
+  To trigger auto scaling policy when CPU Utilization of nginx-server is equal to or below 60 % (use "CloudWatch_Alarms_below_60" SNS topic)

 Our alarms are now created